 November 18, 1958

-The culmination of a two and a half year project is completed with the opening of a new water reservoir for Jerusalem at Bayit Vegan.
-The project began in 1955 as both a means to prevent a repeat of the water shortage caused during the siege of the city during the 1948 Independence War as well as to promote urban development in and around Jerusalem.
-The project, which cost between 1.5 and 2 million Israeli Lira to complete was financed by capital raised through the selling of Israel Bonds.
+A 2½-year project is completed with the opening of a water reservoir for Jerusalem at Bayit Vegan.
+The project began in 1955 as both a means to prevent a repeat of the water shortage caused during the siege of the city during the 1948 War of Independence and to promote urban development in and around Jerusalem.
+The project, which cost between 1.5 million and 2 million Israeli lira to complete, is financed by capital raised through Israel Bonds.

-Finance Minister Levi Eshkol opened the valve (shown in the photo above, photo Source: The Jewish Criterion) allowing water to flow into the new reservoir, the largest in Israel at the time of its construction.
-Minister of the Interior Israel Bar-Yehuda hoped that, “these live waters would never be needed to save the city, but to help it absorb hundreds of thousands of newcomers.”
+Finance Minister Levi Eshkol opens the valve allowing water to flow into the new reservoir, the largest in Israel at the time of its construction.
+Minister of the Interior Israel Bar-Yehuda says he hopes that “these live waters would never be needed to save the city, but to help it absorb hundreds of thousands of newcomers.”

-Both the lack of and high cost of water in the city had prevented industry from developing in the capital.
-Attracting industry was seen as a vital step in developing the city’s economy as well as providing employment for its rapidly expanding population.
-In 1958, the city’s population had grown to over 150,000 people (it had been about 84,000 at the end of the 1948 Independence War).
-Prior to the opening of the new reservoir, Jerusalem had the highest water rates in Israel.
+Both the lack of and high cost of water in the city prevent industry from developing in the capital.
+Attracting industry is seen as a vital step in developing the city’s economy and providing employment for its rapidly expanding population.
+In 1958, the city’s population is over 150,000, up from about 84,000 at the end of the 1948-49 war.
+Before the opening of the reservoir, Jerusalem has the highest water rates in Israel.